 Creaguiaineach Lodge to Staoineag Bothy

 We've just started on the Road to the Isles path from Corrour railway station across the high Rannock Moor to Glen Nevis and onward to Fort William.
-The track from Corrour Station (seen here as a double dotted line) has come down from the rail line and run along the south shore of Loch Trèig.
+The track from Corrour Station (seen on the Ordnance Survey map below as a double dotted line) has come down from the rail line and run along the south shore of Loch Trèig.

 If you were to cross the bridge, pass Creaguaineach Lodge, and follow the paths to the northwest, they improve into a rough track leading to Roy Bridge and Spean Bridge.